What Is Dry(ish) January?

 First off, we are all imperfect humans, and we can only try our best.
 This challenge is certainly not about perfection, because changing or breaking habits can be especially difficult.
 If you’re doing the challenge but you have a drink or two during the month, THAT’S OKAY!
-We in no way want to discourage or discredit anyone who is putting in the effort to take this month off alcohol seriously.
+We in no way want to discourage or discredit anyone who is putting in the effort to take this month off from substances seriously.
 You can start again the next day.

-Also, we recognize that classes don’t resume until the 8th of January, which means some students might not know about this campaign before returning to class.
-Even if you drank alcohol before the 8th, YOU CAN STILL PARTICIPATE!
+Also, we recognize that classes don’t resume until the 7th of January, which means some students might not know about this campaign before returning to class.
+Even if you drank alcohol before the 7th, YOU CAN STILL PARTICIPATE!

 31 Days of Dry(ish) January

-Jan 1: Today, write down your personal reasons for participating in the challenge and what YOU want to accomplish - nobody else should tell you why abstaining from alcohol for a month is important.
+Jan 1: Today, write down your personal reasons for participating in the challenge and what YOU want to accomplish - nobody else should tell you why abstaining from substances for a month is important.